Back |

 Origin

 Chia seeds come from the plant Salvia hispanica, which is a member of the mint family.
 This plant is native to central and southern Mexico and Guatemala.
 Chia seeds have been an important part of the diet in this region for thousands of years, dating back to the time of the Aztecs and Mayans.
 In fact, the word “chia” is believed to have Mayan origins, meaning “strength.”
 These seeds were highly valued for their nutritional properties and were considered a staple food.
-Chia seeds were believed to provide sustained energy and said to be used by warriors and messengers for endurance.
+They were believed to provide sustained energy and said to be used by warriors and messengers for endurance.

 Close up image of a pile of chia seeds